YVishere/ReRight/README.md

 Points for future:
 <pre>
+        - The server fails to connect on the first try after restarting my laptop, but connects on the second try.
+Possibly due to the time needed for sys path to actually be implemented.
         - Unity messes up directory if a file is added as a component, so I had to use System library to get the
           absolute path of the current directory and modify it a teensy bit
         - I have FastAPI server set up as well but its mainly for debugging and purposes because,